|

 Shubert Organization president Philip J. Smith, garnering

-3 million views (equivalent to billions today) and sparking
+almost 4 million views (equivalent to billions today) and

-global feminist conversations.
-Hailed by New York Magazine
+sparking global feminist conversations.
+Hailed by New York

-as a “standard-bearer for wronged wives,” she was recognized
+Magazine as a “standard-bearer for wronged wives,” she was

-Surkan) as an internet pioneer and cyber activist, with her
+(Dr. K.J.
+Surkan) as an internet pioneer and cyber activist,

 2008/contents/readings/index.htm).